Edgeberry/.github/documentation/GettingStarted.md

   <img src="../images/Edgeberry_assembly_6.png" width="25%" />
 </p>

+> [!NOTE]
+> All information about the Edgeberry hardware is in [the repository](https://github.com/Edgeberry/Edgeberry-Baseboard/tree/main).
+If you're looking for something, certainly check the documentation folder.

 ## Raspberry Pi SD-card
 We'll run Raspberry Pi's 'lite' version of Linux/Debian on the device.
 We'll download the image from Raspberry Pi's website, and use the `Raspberry Pi Imager` tool for writing the image to the SD-card.